grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     ```
     <br/>

-    The above command won’t poll for the introspection result, use the following command to check the current introspection state:
+    The above command won’t poll for the introspection result, use the following command to check the current introspection state:  You should also monitor the console from each nodes IDRAC interface during this process.
+This will help you know in real time if something has failed.

     ```
     (undercloud) [stack@osp16-undercloud ~]$ openstack baremetal introspection status 70edb09e-7338-48b0-9707-edfdf8e115b9